actionml/harness/README.md

 ## Java Client Input and Query SDK

-PIO-0.10.0 vs PIO-Kappa Java Input and Query SDK API.
-The PIO 0.10.0 client is [here](https://github.com/apache/incubator-predictionio-sdk-java).
+**PIO-0.10.0** The PIO 0.10.0 client is [here](https://github.com/apache/incubator-predictionio-sdk-java).

-The old style Java SDK has 2 clients, [one for input](https://github.com/apache/incubator-predictionio-sdk-java/blob/develop/client/src/main/java/io/prediction/EventClient.java) and [one for queries](https://github.com/apache/incubator-predictionio-sdk-java/blob/develop/client/src/main/java/io/prediction/EngineClient.java), The PIO-Kappa SDK will have one client for all APIs deriving resource endpoints from resource-ids and the PIO-Kappa server address.
+The old style Java SDK has useful APIs, [one for input](https://github.com/apache/incubator-predictionio-sdk-java/blob/develop/client/src/main/java/io/prediction/EventClient.java) and [one for queries](https://github.com/apache/incubator-predictionio-sdk-java/blob/develop/client/src/main/java/io/prediction/EngineClient.java), The PIO-Kappa SDK will have one client for all APIs deriving resource endpoints from resource-ids and the PIO-Kappa server address.

+**PIO-Kappa**: has a similar Java SDK, [docs are here](java-sdk.md).

 ### Input